 - The taught MA programmes.
 These traditional one-year (full time) programmes include a taught section, where you will have close contact with tutors and your peers in weekly seminar groups, as well as an independent research element culminating in your MA dissertation.
 The MA is perfect either as the capstone and further specialisation of your undergraduate education or as preparation for PhD research.

 - The MPhil programme.
 This 2-year research programme is designed for candidates who thrive on independent research under close supervision by a team of experts in your chosen research areas.
-The programem is currently being reviewed, updated, and improved, so you will be able to read more details about it after 1 October on our Postgraduate Research pages.
+The programme has been reviewed and updated for 2019/20 entry and full details can now be found on our Postgraduate Research pages.

 Whichever Master’s programme you choose, you can study a wide range of modules.
 We are unique in our breadth and depth of specialist choices available, allowing you to combine study of continental philosophy with contemporary analytic philosophy.
 Members of academic staff have an especially wide range of research interests, but we have particular strengths in: Philosophy of Mind (particularly the Philosophy of Perception); 19th Century Continental Philosophy; 20th Century Continental Philosophy; Epistemology; Philosophy of Psychology, Aesthetics; Moral, Legal and Political Philosophy.